cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/spring/service-task.md

 ## Use Spring Auto-Deployment for BPMN 2.0 Processes

-For the process to be deployed, use the auto-deployment feature provided by the Camunda engine Spring integration.
+For the process to be deployed, use the auto-deployment feature provided by the Cadenzaflow engine Spring integration.
 In order to use this feature, modify the definition of the `SpringProcessEngineConfiguration` bean inside `LoanApplicationContext` as follows:

 ```java
 @Bean